 So I’d show up, analyze the gym, and use whatever machines were available to me in the moment.
 I never really wondered how to build your own workout routine or plan.

 And honestly, I went super easy on myself and let myself be intimidate by weights.
+(Click here to read about joining a new gym with confidence.)
 Plus, if there were what felt like a lot of people in the gym, I’d do a super easy and short cardio workout, then ditch.

 Well, it is true that moving your body (with or without a plan) is better than nothing at all.
 But you’re really selling yourself short if you don’t show up to the gym without a workout plan.